holoviz/panel/doc/developer_guide/index.md

 ## Create a development environment

 Since Panel interfaces with a large range of different libraries the full test suite requires a wide range of dependencies.
 To make it easier to install and run different parts of the test suite across different platforms Panel uses a library called `pyctdev` to make things more consistent and general.
-To start with `cd` into the panel directory and then set up conda using the following commands:
+To start with `cd` into the panel directory and set up conda using the following commands:

 ```bash
 cd panel